How to choose a driving instructor in Brixton

 To find your nearest test centre, enter your postcode on the DVSA website.

-Our driving instructors in Brixton give you the inside information on how to pass your driving test in the area.
+Local driving instructors in Brixton give you the inside information on how to pass your driving test in the area.

 South London’s bustling streets are packed with pedestrians.
 You’ll need to keep an eye out for pedestrians wandering unexpectedly into the road, particularly from between parked cars.
 Make sure you also watch out for the doors of parked cars opening without warning into your path!